 - Normal pressure hydrocephalus is a brain disease that is most common in elderly people and is accompanied by depression

-- Panic attacks can be psychiatric or result in depression due to physical factors
+- Panic and anxiety attacks can be psychiatric or result in depression due to physical factors

 - Iron deficiency anemia can lead to depression

 - Allergies such as food allergy to gluten can be a cause of depression